[?] Subscribe To This Site

 Non-drug therapies to reduce high blood pressure include stopping smoking, weight reduction, salt restriction, increased aerobic exercise and emotional stress management.

-Eating your way out of high blood pressure is increasingly the number-one choice of virtually all experts, in lieu of or in addition of pharmaceutical drugs.
+Eating your way out of high blood pressure is increasingly the number-one choice of virtually all experts, in lieu of or in addition to pharmaceutical drugs.

 Once you’ve been able to establish the causes of high blood pressure with the help of your doctor, you may choose to try diet first.